cruzn978/portfolio-website/README.md

-#Nichole's portfolio site
+# Nichole's portfolio site

-This portfolio site was built with React, Bootstrap and Framer Motion.
+This portfolio site was built with React, Bootstrap and Framer Motion

-Check out the deployed version [here](https://cruzn978.github.io/portfolio-website/#/)
+Check out the deployed version [here](https://cruzn978.github.io/portfolio-website/#/).